-This article is based on an actual experience within the past year and is intended to remind my fellow CPAs and consultants that we should be wary when reviewing reports of alleged valuations.
+This article is based on an actual experience and is intended to remind my fellow CPAs and consultants that we should be wary when reviewing reports of alleged valuations.
 We should go beyond the simple mathematical calculations and make sure that the valuation preparer is qualified to consult with his, and our, clients.
 The names, of course, have been changed to protect the unqualified, my client relationships and my career.
 Admittedly, this is only one example, but it illustrates the perils business owners and buyers face if they don’t obtain a thorough, professionally prepared valuation prior to entering into a transaction.

 I share the opinion that there can be legitimate differences of opinion among professionals (even valuation professionals!) and that proper application of valuation methodology can lead to disparate results given different understandings of the underlying facts.
 This article is admittedly somewhat sarcastic because the preparer apparently did not get an understanding of the underlying facts and has little to no understanding of actual valuation methodology.